thunderbird/webext-docs/theme.rst

       :name: [``properties``]
       :type: (object)

-      Object with one or more key-value pairs to map new theme property keys to internal Thunderbird CSS property variables.
+      A *dictionary object* with one or more *key-value* pairs to map new theme property keys to internal Thunderbird CSS property variables.
 The new property key is usable as a property reference in :ref:`theme.ThemeType`.
 Example:

       .. literalinclude:: includes/theme/theme_experiment_property.json
         :language: JSON